Funding Rates Explained: A Trader's Guide (2026)

 What Are Funding Rates?

-Perpetual contracts have no expiration date, which creates a problem: without a settlement deadline, the contract price could drift arbitrarily far from the underlying spot price.
-Funding rates solve this by creating periodic payments between long and short traders.
-When the perpetual price trades above spot (longs are dominant), longs pay shorts.
-When the perpetual trades below spot, shorts pay longs.
-This incentive mechanism continuously pushes the perpetual price back toward spot.
+Perpetual contracts never expire, which creates a problem: without a settlement date, the contract price can drift away from the underlying spot price indefinitely.
+Funding rates fix this by forcing periodic payments between long and short holders.
+When the perpetual trades above spot (longs are dominant), longs pay shorts.
+When it trades below spot, shorts pay longs.
+The cost of being on the wrong side pushes the contract price back toward the real market price.

-On Hyperliquid, funding rates are calculated and settled every hour — 24 times per day.
-Each settlement automatically adjusts your margin balance.
-If you are on the paying side, your margin decreases.
-If you are on the receiving side, your margin increases.
-No manual action is required; the system handles everything.
+On Hyperliquid, funding settles every hour — 24 times per day.
+Most centralized exchanges (Binance, Bybit, OKX) settle every 8 hours, so Hyperliquid's mechanism is far more responsive to changing market conditions.
+Each settlement automatically adjusts your margin balance: it shrinks if you are on the paying side, and grows if you are on the receiving side.
+No manual action is needed.

 How Hyperliquid Calculates Funding